-Fire and Rescue NSW are placing water tankers "all over the state" for fire season, as the community scores the first points of next month's Australasian Firefighting Championships.
+Fire and Rescue NSW are placing water tankers "all over the state" for fire season, as the community scores the first points of this weekend's Australasian Firefighting Championships.

 On Tuesday some of the service's top brass, including regional operations Assistant Commissioner Rob McNeil, were in Tamworth to launch the northern region's home fire safety checks from The Youthie in Coledale.

 As firefighters went door to door in the name of safety, Mr McNeil and his colleagues also used the trip for a first-hand look at regional operations and conditions, specifically water availability.

 "We have some communities out west that don't have water in their mains, and in other areas water bombers are taking water out of dams," Mr McNeil said.

 "We are caught in a bit of a dichotomy, because we have to put fires out, but we trying to be very sensitive about how we go about it, and doing what we can.

 "We are parking water tankers all over the state, targeting the most vulnerable regions."

 Those tankers range in size from 3000 litres to 35,000 litres.

 There will likely not be one placed in Tamworth, but the West Tamworth 508 already boasts "the future of firefighting" in their compressed air foam (CAF) tanker.

 "The difference between putting a fire out with CAF and with water is remarkable," Mr Eckersley said.